creativetimofficial/material-dashboard-react/README.md

 We are very excited to share this dashboard with you and we look forward to hearing your feedback!

-You can find the Github Repo here.
+You can find the GitHub repo here.

 ## Table of Contents